gvwilson/thirdbit/src/fiction/makers-return/index.md

 Captain Leung finished.
-"So we're going to land somewhere that *doesn't* have a robo-monster lurking nearby and wait for Doctor Meadows to tell us the ark is secure.
+"So we're going to land somewhere that *doesn't* have a robo-monster lurking nearby and wait for Doctor Szego to tell us the ark is secure.
 You can go back home then if you want to."

 "'Course I want to!"